Generative Adversarial Reduced Order Modelling: Introduction

 Recently, latent variable model approaches, specifically variational autoencoder (VAE) models \cite{kingma2013auto}, have been applied for reduced order modeling.
-In particular, in \cite{eivazi2022towards} the authors apply VAEs to produce a near-orthogonal ROM for turbulent flows, while in \cite{solera2023beta} a ROM for fluid flow predictions based on VAEs is presented.
+In particular, in \cite{solera2023beta} a ROM for fluid flow predictions is presented.
+The model uses a VAE architecture for dimensionality reduction to produce near-orthogonal representations as in \cite{eivazi2022towards}, while the interpolation is done using a transformer networks\cite{vaswani2017attention}.
 VAEs represent a powerful subclass of latent variable models, namely prescribed models.
-In prescribed models, the (parametric) distributions defining the probabilistic model must be chosen upfront.
+The (parametric) distributions defining the probabilistic model must be chosen upfront in prescribed models.
 Nevertheless, the quality of the model can be affected if too simplistic distributions are used \cite{tomczak2022deep, rezende2018taming}.